Towards Adversarial Evaluations for Inexact Machine Unlearning: Additional Experiments

-In table~\ref{tab:cifar10_conf50_varying_classes} we can see that the number of confused samples by any model is much higher as we go from left to right, indicating that confusing a similar pair of classes makes unlearning more difficult.
-Both memorization (left of $|$) and property generalization (right of $|$) trends across varying levels of unlearning, from Original to Retrain, are consistently preserved.
+We can see that the number of confused samples by any model is much higher as we go from left to right, indicating that confusing a similar pair of classes makes unlearning more difficult.
+Both memorization and property generalization trends across varying levels of unlearning, from Original to Retrain, are consistently preserved.
 This shows that irrespective of the chosen class pair, the IC test is able to clearly distinguish varying degrees of forgetting.